Photo by Marc Szeglat from nsplash

 That’s all for now.
 Please comment below if you’d like to share your experiences with migraine and headaches - what’s helped and what hasn’t.
 I’d love to hear.
 Like any chronic pain condition, migraine can be devastating.
 But the severity can absolutely be reduced - and it helps to have support from people who understand.

-Sick of struggling with unwanted habits?
-Curious about working with me?
+Curious about 1:1 psychology-coaching with me?
 You can find out more here.

 TESTIMONIAL: KATE HOMMELHOFF, MT GAMBIER, AUSTRALIA